tarwn/lessthandot-hugo/blogs/content/posts/2009-05-26-sql-server-does-support-regular-expressi.md

 _Server: Msg 547, Level 16, State 1, Line 1

-The INSERT statement conflicted with the CHECK constraint “ck_bla”.
-The conflict occurred in database “Test”, table “dbo.blatest”, column 'code'.
+The INSERT statement conflicted with the CHECK constraint "ck_bla".
+The conflict occurred in database "Test", table "dbo.blatest", column 'code'.

 The statement has been terminated.